Opti-mod/Opti/README.md

-# Vendetta
+# Opti
-A mod for Discord's mobile apps.
+An enhanced Discord mobile experience based on Vendetta.

 ## Installing
 Vendetta's codebase is platform-agnostic, but you need a platform-specific loader.